- What are imaging tests?

 - Mammograms alone cannot find all breast cancers.
 For this reason, mammograms should be used along with a clinical breast exam by a health care professional.
 Knowing how your breasts normally look and feel, and reporting any changes to a doctor, is also very important.

 - A negative mammogram (no sign of calcifications or masses) does not always mean that cancer is not present or that cancer will not develop later.

 - The need for a biopsy does not mean that you have cancer.
 In fact, fewer than 1 out of 10 women who are called back for more tests turn out to have cancer.

-For more details on mammograms and other tests related to breast cancer, please see Mammograms and Other Breast Imaging Procedures on our Web site or call us for a free copy.
+For more details on mammograms and other tests related to breast cancer, see Mammograms and Other Breast Imaging Tests.

 Last Medical Review: 03/16/2015